A visit to a U-Pick apple farm is the perfect way to welcome the fall season

 Hours: Open daily 9 a.m.-6 p.m. (last admission 4:30 pm)

 1 Alstede Farms Ln.

 One of the big draws at Terhune is the dwarf apple trees, which kids can pick from without using poles or ladders.
-Visitors can also get up close and personal with the barnyard animals and feed the goats, sheep, horses, ducks, geese and chickens.
-The orchard’s playground is open and regularly sanitized, and there’s a stroller-friendly Farm Trail Discovery Walk if you’re in the mood for a nature stroll.
-For those of you who like a little wine to relax after a full day of family fun, pick up a bottle of wine from the Terhune Orchards winery, where you will find 12 varieties of wine.
-There’s often live music in weekends, and you can also pick your own flowers here.
+Visitors can also get up close and personal with the barnyard animals and feed the goats, sheep, horses, ducks, geese, and chickens.
+Kids can also play in the orchard’s playground and there’s a stroller-friendly Farm Trail Discovery Walk if you’re in the mood for a nature stroll.
+For those of you who like a little wine to relax after a full day of family fun, pick up a bottle of wine from the Terhune Orchards winery, where you’ll find 12 varieties of wine.
+There’s often live music on weekends, and you can also pick your own flowers here.

 330 Cold Soil Rd.

-Another reason to visit is that Silverman’s offers by far one of the most exotic and varied petting farm within driving distance from the city, Silverman’s is home to a menagerie of buffalo, llamas, alpacas, sheep, goats, fallow deer, emus, long-horn cattle and exotic birds.
+Silverman’s Farm offers by far one of the most exotic and varied petting farm within driving distance from the city.
+The farm is home to a menagerie of buffalo, llamas, alpacas, sheep, goats, fallow deer, emus, long-horn cattle, and exotic birds.

 451 Sport Hill Rd.